luapower/website/luapower-www/md/faq.md

 is no longer a hit-or-miss experience.

-The build toolchain contains only easy-to-get open source components (no need to install Visual Studio) and you don't have to learn a new build ssystem because luapower uses only simple bash scripts to build everything.
+The build toolchain contains only easy-to-get open source components (no need to install Visual Studio) and you don't have to learn a new build system because luapower uses only simple bash scripts to build everything.

 Luapower tracks dependencies between modules automatically so you don't have